bevuta/teletrofono/README.md

 ```

 The name for this test function is the name of the scenario function
-followed by a underscore and the variation name.
-You find this naming
+followed by an underscore and the variation name.
+You also find this naming
-pattern also in the unit tests.
+pattern in the unit tests.

 The configuration and the SIP-clients are initialized in the fixture,
 so you can try your scenario by simply running this test function or